-In Great Britain, as soon as you become an employer you’re required to have cover of at least £5 million in employers’ liability insurance.
+In Great Britain, as soon as you become an employer you’re required to have cover of at least £5 million.
 If you think you might need more cover, you will need to consider how much the most serious claim you might face could cost.
-You can find out how much your insurance will cost by getting an employers’ liability insurance quote.

 The legal and compensation costs of defending your business against an employers’ liability claim could significantly damage your business, so it’s important to have appropriate protection in place.
 Is employers’ liability insurance a legal requirement?
 Yes, employers’ liability insurance is a legal requirement for most businesses that have employees and you could face a fine of up to £2,500 a day until corrected if you fail to possess the right cover.
 By law, you must also display your insurance certificate somewhere that can be seen by your employees (this could be printed, online or within a staff portal), or you could be fined £1,000.

 There are some circumstances in which a company does not need employers’ liability insurance, but these are few and far between.
 To make sure you’re getting the right level of cover, speak to an insurance specialist about your business insurance requirements and have a quote tailored to you.

 Get an employers’ liability insurance quote online

 - No admin fees if you amend your policy

 Need more help?
 Speak to our UK-based experts.
 Call us on 0800 2800 351

 Mon - Fri, 8am - 7pm, Sat, 9am to 2pm, excluding bank holidays.
 Calls are free from a landline and some mobile contracts